-- i.
-Clearly communicated standards like postings, handbooks, etc. - ii.
-Environment of student respectfulness toward adults, and staff toward their respective authorities. - iii.
-Male/female students exercise appropriate discretion in their relationships. - c.
-Documentation: The practical application will be observed during the on-site visit. - i.
-Notes should identify the policies related to student discipline in the policy manual, faculty manual, and parent-student handbook. - D.6.
+- D.6.
 Male and Female Roles: The school encourages male/female roles that are consistent with biblical Christian virtues.
 Leadership is encouraged in different ways between boys and girls. - a.
 Principle: "God created them male and female."
 The distortions of our age often cause us to ignore important Christian distinctions in the virtues and the roles of men and women.
 Christians affirm the equality of the sexes, while rejecting the "sameness" of the sexes, either in nature or purpose.
 Part of cultivating virtue is to appropriate the right virtues and to help students live according to scriptural standards.

 - i.
 Practice and training in manners, with male/female distinctive roles. - ii.
 Policies against ambiguous dress and/or other grooming styles that may promote ambiguous appearance among students. - iii.
 In sports or PE, boys and girls do not compete in ways that might encourage boys to be rough with girls. - iv.
-Events that focus on distinctives between the sexes, for example, protocol events, social events, etc. - c.
-Documentation should include: - i.
-Examples of indicative policies in training, handbooks, communications, activities, or manuals - ii.
+Events that focus on distinctives between the sexes, for example, protocol events, social events, - e.
+Documentation should include: - Examples of indicative policies in training, handbooks, communications, activities, or manuals - ii.
 Operational documents outlining the philosophy or practice for dances, dating, etc. - D.7.
-In Loco Parentis: Parents are the authority from which the school operates and must therefore work in concert with the school in educating their children.
+In Loco Parentis: Parents are the authority from which the school operates and must therefore work in concert with the school in educating their children. - a.

-a.
 Principle: God calls parents, specifically fathers, to raise their children in the education of the Lord (Ephesians 6, Deuteronomy 6).
-As schools, our authority must therefore be delegated from the parents, not the state or the church.
+As schools, our authority must therefore be delegated from the parents, not the state or the church. - e.
+Indicators: - i.

-- i.
 Fathers, in particular, are held to some account for addressing school-related concerns. - ii.
 Enrollment documents make this responsibility clear to parents. - iii.
 The school has policies that, by enrolling, parents are joining with the school and delegating authority.
-If they will not support key aspects of school policy, they are advised not to enroll.

-c.
-Documentation will show:
+If they will not support key aspects of school policy, they are advised not to enroll. - e.
+Documentation will show: - Public documents or communication stating the school's in loco parentis position - ii.
+Communications to parents that educate them about the school's mission, vision, and programs